ClausKlein/ModernCmakeStarter/README.md

 ## Build everything at once

-**Note: This workflow is for Developers only and their targest must not installed!**
+**Note: This workflow is for developers only and their target must not be installed!**

 The project also includes an `all` directory that allows building all Debug targets at the same time.
 This is useful during development, as it exposes all subprojects to your IDE and avoids redundant builds of the library.